Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Microlocal analysis and sheaf propagation

+These correspond to the sets of solutions $u=u(t,x)$ possessing temperate and logarithmic singularities, respectively.
+Existence of formation of singularities i.e. of new singular solutions means that the inclusion (\ref{eqn: Temperate into logarithmic solutions}) is never an equality, and that there are no new singular solutions if it is an equality.\end{example} Summarizing this discussion, a refined statement of the non-linear propagation problem asks: when solutions $u(t,x)$ holomorphic (or with other prescribed behaviour) are solutions in a neighbourhood of the origin with prescribed boundedness and growth conditions (as $t\rightarrow 0$)?

-Treating these functional subtleties is outside the scope of this paper, but will be considered in a sequel work which studies, for example, the well-posedeness of singular initial-value problems of the type (\ref{eqn: NLCauchyProblem}) with growth conditions, and special cases of (a) non-linear elliptic equations (c.f.
-Subsect.\ref{sssec: A Remark on Ellipticity}) and (b) quasilinear hyperbolic Cauchy systems e.g. those of the form
+Treating these functional subtleties is outside the scope of this paper, but will be considered in a sequel work which studies, for example, the well-posedeness of singular initial-value problems of the type (\ref{eqn: NLCauchyProblem}) with growth conditions, and special cases of (a) non-linear elliptic equations (c.f. §§\ref{sssec: A Remark on Ellipticity}) and (b) quasilinear hyperbolic Cauchy systems.
+Note that linear hyperbolic Cauchy problems and propagation of solution singularities plays an important role in mathematical general relativity, and has been studied in $\D$-module approach in \cite{JubinSchapira2016}.
+The extension to quasi-linear systems would treat those of the form

 with $u(t,x)\in I\times \mathbb{R}^n$ for some interval $[0,T]$ with